Wednesday, October 4, 2023

-In fact, a pair of studies published in 2016 reveal that marijuana has little long-term effect on learning and memory.
-Further, the studies suggest that any cannabis-related cognitive damage that does occur is reversible.
+In fact, a pair of studies published in 2016 reveals marijuana has little long-term effect on learning and memory.
+Further, the studies suggest any cannabis-related cognitive damage that does occur is reversible.

-Even the most ardent defender of cannabis use will cop to the fact that getting high plays tricks on your brain.
-I mean, that’s what “getting high” means, right?
-We’ve all misplaced our car keys or struggled to find the correct word.
+Even the most ardent defender of cannabis use will cop to the fact getting high plays tricks on your brain.
+This isn’t any different than alcohol.
+We’ve all misplaced our car keys or struggled to find the correct word after a couple of cocktails or an edible.

 Despite the research, Nora Volkow, director of the National Institute on Drug Abuse, believes the jury is still out.
-She points to studies that compare brain scans of teenagers who use marijuana to those who don’t.
+She points to studies comparing brain scans of teenagers who use marijuana to those who don’t.
 The scans show thinner, less dense connections between lobes among the cannabis users.

-“You could expect that that will decrease your capacity to memorize things and to learn them which is necessary to you to actually further develop your cognitive abilities,” she said.
+“You could expect it will decrease your capacity to memorize things and to learn them which is necessary to you to actually further develop your cognitive abilities,” she said.

 According to Live Science:

-Even Volkow concedes there’s little proof that marijuana causes poor brain connections.
+Even Volkow concedes there’s little proof tmarijuana causes poor brain connections.

-The bottom line: There’s not much evidence of permanent harm to the brain.
+The bottom line is there’s not much evidence of permanent harm to the brain.
 But you probably forget where you left your car keys.

 MUST READ